 Seniors without a class scheduled for first period may request a daily late arrival for 8:15 A.M.
-A Late Arrival Request Form should be completed and submitted to Mr. Roscoe.
+A Late Arrival Request Form should be completed and submitted to Ms. Snell.
 The late arrival will be granted on the condition that the student is regularly on time for homeroom, and with the expectation that the student will remain in good standing academically.
 A senior whose graduation is felt to be in jeopardy will not be allowed to have a late arrival.
 Students with a late arrival must be able to provide their own transportation to school.
+Consequently, students requesting late arrival must also present a valid student parking pass with their application.

-EARLY DISMISSALS
+EARLY DISMISSAL

 A daily early dismissal is available for seniors who do not have a class or classes at the end of the day.
-All seniors who desire a daily early dismissal must fill out an Early Dismissal Request Form and submit it to Mr. Roscoe for approval.
+All seniors who desire a daily early dismissal must fill out an Early Dismissal Request Form and submit it to Ms. Snell for approval.
 Once granted, end-of-day study hall(s) will be omitted from the student's schedule.

-At that point, it is expected that the student will leave school at the specified time, unless he/she will be working in the library, computer lab, or with a teacher.
+At that point, it is expected that the student will leave school at the specified time, unless they will be working in the library, computer lab, or with a teacher.
 Students who have a daily early dismissal but who need to stay IA should report to the library, or a computer lab rather than leave school and return for IA.

-An early dismissal will be granted with the expectation that the student will be remain in good standing academically.
+An early dismissal will be granted with the expectation that the student will remain in good standing academically.
 A senior whose graduation is felt to be in jeopardy will not be allowed to have an early dismissal.